hpanno/LosOsosWeedAbatement/README.md

 		APN, APN-9, OWNER, ADDRESS-1, CITY, STATE, ZIP, PLUS_4, SITUS_1, STREET_1, TYPE_1

-Using X Tools Pro: table operations> export table as MSWord Doc.
+Using X Tools Pro: Table Operations> Export Table as MSWord Doc.
 The table will open automatically in MSword.
-Select the APN column; in the 'Home' ribbon select 'Conditional Formatting'; 'Highlight cell rules'; 'duplicate' --> go through and confirm/validate these duplicates; delete any duplicated entires.
+Select the APN column; in the 'Home' ribbon select 'Conditional Formatting'; 'Highlight Cell Rules'; 'Duplicate' --> go through and confirm/validate these duplicates; delete any duplicated entires.

 ######In GoogleEarth
 ---
 Drag all KMLs into 'Temporary Places' in Google Earth, Right click the Temporary Places folder and select save place as.
 Send this KMZ to executive secretary.